bn-l/VimtipsPlus/source/tips.md

 <!-- 192dd8 -->

 `:r !w3m -dump http://somewebsite.com` Pastes in the content from somewebsite.com without any of the markup.
 Must have w3m installed.
-WHICH YOU SHOULD :) If you have homebrew installed you can simply run `brew install w3m`.

 ---